-378. The Inquiry has made a range of recommendations about care settings instituting safeguarding policies to better protect people in care.
-These focus on developing safeguarding policies that are consistent with the National Care Safety Strategy (Recommendation 40) and Care Safety Principles (Recommendation 39) and ensuring appropriate leadership and resourcing for the implementation of safeguarding policies (Recommendations 55-56).
+- 378. The Inquiry has made a range of recommendations about care settings instituting safeguarding policies to better protect people in care.
+These focus on developing safeguarding policies that are consistent with the National Care Safety Strategy (Recommendation 40) and Care Safety Principles (Recommendation 39) and ensuring appropriate leadership and resourcing for the implementation of safeguarding policies (Recommendations 55-56). - 379.
+Another key component of having effective safeguarding policies in place is having codes of conduct in place and providing training for staff and volunteers so they understand the policies, the organisational culture prioritising safeguarding that underpins the policies and their responsibilities to safeguard people in care.

-184 Oranga Tamariki Ministerial Advisory Board, Hipokingia ki te Kahu Aroha, Hipokingia ki te Katoa: The initial report of the Oranga Tamariki Ministerial Advisory Board (Oranga Tamariki, September 2021, para 55, page 30).
+Oranga Tamariki Ministerial Advisory Board, Hipokingia ki te Kahu Aroha, Hipokingia ki te Katoa: The initial report of the Oranga Tamariki Ministerial Advisory Board (Oranga Tamariki, September 2021, para 55, page 30).